Note: This content has been updated; we want to provide you with the most up-to-date advice possible.

 An up-to-date customer database can play a huge part in helping you recover these debts.
 If you know who hasn’t paid and they get chased in a timely manner, you can make sure you're being paid what you are owed.

-If you're interested in building your own customer database, or, improving how you use your existing database, then download our customer mangement kit below, it's free!
+If you're interested in building your own customer database, or want to improve the efficiency of your existing database, then we've got just the thing.